A Dedicated Attorney, Fighting in Your Corner

 Are you tired of fighting with your employer and the insurance carrier after your workplace injury?
 Whether you cannot reach your insurance company to obtain the medical treatment you need or your employer will not let you return to work when you are ready, an experienced workers’ compensation attorney can ensure that your rights are protected.

 At Leen, Chase & Dufour, we are passionate about fighting for the rights of injured workers.
 For over 41 years, we have been committed to ensuring that injured workers get the workers’ compensation they deserve.
 Let our experience and dedication work for you.

 We Work Hard for You

 In Maine, the workers’ compensation system is an uphill battle for injured workers.
-If you are unable to return to work after a serious injury, you are facing major medical and financial concerns.
+If you cannot return to work after a serious injury, you are facing major medical and financial concerns.
 You are up against a process designed, from beginning to end, to discourage the treatment and payment to you.
-With Leen, Chase & Dufour in your corner, you can take confidence in knowing that we will fight to make sure you get the full extent of benefits you deserve.
+With Leen, Chase & Dufour in your corner, you can take confidence in knowing that we will fight to ensure you get the full extent of benefits you deserve.